-My intention is to slow down everything, especially in the midst of the frenzy of searching for a solution.
+My intention is to slow down every aspect of your life, especially the frenzied of search for a solution.
 I understand the desperate need to escape the pain.
 When I was in the midst of my ordeal, I became an “epiphany addict”.
 I was on a relentless quest to find the answer to my suffering and my efforts intensified over 15 years.
 Towards the end, almost every minute was spent on trying to escape my pain.
 Somehow, I was able to wake up enough to realize that this course of action wasn’t working and I realized that there was not one solution.
 Until you can calm down a bit, you will continue to have elevated stress chemicals in your body, which directly sensitizes the nervous system and increases the pain.
 They also slow the blood supply to the frontal lobes of your brain, so you aren’t able to think as clearly.

 I don’t know why the expressive writing is so powerful.
 The effects are rapid and consistent.
 It was the one tool that began my path to healing and maybe it broke up my racing neurological circuits.
 I have used Gene’s approach for a while and ask my patients to begin the expressive writing combined with the active meditation before they begin reading the book.
 Nothing of substance occurs until the writing begins.
-There are over 300 research papers documenting its effectiveness.
+There are over 1000 research papers documenting its effectiveness.
 The question is not if it works but why and how it does.
-You can’t re-direct until you separate.
+You can’t re-direct your nervous system until you separate from the past.

-I recently saw a patient who has become pain free after suffering for 40 years.
-She began her journey with the expressive writing about a year ago and was diligent in addressing all of her issues, especially anger.
+I saw a patient who had escaped chronic pain after suffering for over 40 years.
+Her journey began with the expressive writing about a year earlier and she was diligent in addressing all of her issues, especially anger.
 Her entire appearance and demeanor was transformed.
 She was animated and excited about possibilities.
 It was an incredibly rewarding and energizing experience to share her excitement.
-I feel privileged to be able to share these concepts that also freed me from my pain.
+I felt privileged to have been able to share my journey that had also freed me from my pain.

 I also think that the expressing writing is symbolic of being proactive and taking charge, which is the essence of healing.